 8. Clayton Bailey’s World of Wonders

-Human-sized robots, Big Foot bones, and a slew of other curiosities: what could be more fascinating to onlookers of all ages?
+Human-sized robots, mechanical wonders, and a slew of other curiosities: what could be more fascinating to onlookers of all ages?
 Ceramic and metal artist Clayton Bailey has created a museum’s worth of artifacts that, according to Rick Rogers, founder of Curated Storefront, offers “ongoing commentary on some of our greatest fears and fascinations during the Sixties and Seventies—from pollution to space exploration.”
-Not to mention, the exhibitions are simply really freakin’ cool.
-Visit the Cummings Center for the History of Psychology to marvel at the mythical creations of Clayton Bailey’s World of Wonders: Kaolithic Curiosities.
+Not to mention, the exhibition is simply really freakin’ cool.
 Visit the Polsky Building (accessible from Main Street) to be dazzled by legendary robots at World of Wonders: Mechanical Molecules.
 Learn more on Curated Storefront’s website.